-5. Investment solutions for sustainability: We offer a range of investment solutions with additional sustainability objectives:

-- Strategies receiving one or several labels or promoting environmental and/or social characteristics (delivered by independent organisations, such as 'Label ISR' in France) - Sustainable thematic strategies across multiple asset classes, addressing themes such as climate change and the environment, natural capital, and inclusive growth - Impact strategies, as covered by our commitment to the Operating Principles for Impact Management (OPIM)
+- 5. Investment solutions for sustainability: We offer a range of investment solutions with additional sustainability objectives: - Strategies receiving one or several labels or promoting environmental and/or social characteristics - Sustainable thematic strategies across multiple asset classes, addressing themes such as climate change and the environment, natural capital, and inclusive growth - Impact strategies, as covered by our commitment to the Operating Principles for Impact Management (OPIM) - 6.
 CSR (Corporate Social Responsibility): as a sustainable asset manager, fostering a sustainable culture is key to our strategy, we aim for our corporate practices and disclosures to match or exceed the standards we expect from the entities in which we invest.